-Wild life animal in india is both rich and varied.
-More than 4% of India’s land is under forest cover- there are at least 90 national parks and 482 wildlife sanctuaries.
-The country is one of the 12 mega diversity areas in the world, in terms of animal.
-India’s wildlife is both rich and varied.
+Wildlife animals in India are both rich and varied.
+More than 5% of India’s land is under forest cover- there are more than 100 national parks and 482 wildlife sanctuaries.
+The country is one of the 12 mega diversity areas in the world, in terms of animals.

 India offers you plenty when it comes to get an understanding about wildlife.
 In terms of animals, India is among one of the twelve multi-diversity areas when it comes to animals and vegetation.
 For the wildlife enthusiast, it is not just about capturing the thrill and excitement of adventure in the camera, but it is also about storing the memories of watching the beasts right in front of their eyes.
 You can start your journey to know more about wildlife in India from North India, and then move towards the south gradually.

-Some of the most prominent animals, which are part of wildlife in India, are the Indian elephants, the Indian Royal Bengal Tiger , the Indian Rhino, and the Asiatic Lion.
+Some of the most prominent animals, which are part of wildlife in India, are the Indian elephants, Indian Royal Bengal Tiger , the Indian Rhino, and the Asiatic Lion.
 These animals are majestic in terms of both their size and their royal attitude.
-The elephants are majorly found in the North Eastern hilly states of Assam and also in Meghalaya and Arunachal Pradesh.
+The elephants are majorly found in the North-Eastern hilly states of Assam and also in Meghalaya and Arunachal Pradesh.
 The elephants are also under the threat of extinction, and so they are protected.
 Apart from this, you can also see the royal Bengal tiger in the Sunderbans National Park, in Corbett, in Kanha, in Bandhavgarh and also in Ranthambhore.
 It is India’s national animal.